 A few probes have longer Stokes shifts.
 For instance, look at Brilliant Violet series of probes.
 They all excite in the 400-420 nm range but emit at different colors all across the spectrum.
 One wavelength, such as a 405 nm line on the confocal, can excite multiple emitting dyes that have easily separable emissions such as blue (Brilliant Violet 421), red (Brilliant Violet 570) and near infra-red (Brilliant Violet 711).
 Used in combination with the shorter Stokes shifts probes, specific labelling of more than 4 molecules can be imaged in sequence without complex spectral deconvolution.
 I would recommend trying one that emits within the window of 550 to 740 nm.
 Beware trying to use with Dapi as emissions shorter than 600 nm might have dapi spillover.
 Also, standard confocal cannot detect longer than 750 nm.

 EXAMPLE OF FIVE PROBES WITH ROOM FOR A SIXTH HERE.
 This uses Pacific Blue and Pacific Orange.

-In general, you may use any one dye from each of the groupings below for multi-labeling -- this list is not exhaustive.
-Please consult with us for other special combinations, for instance dyes that excite at 490 nm but have a long Stokes shift to emit inthe red or far-red.
-Also, there are a lot of options for quantum dots and a few other ways of generating contrast in muti-photon.
+Please consult with us for other special combinations, for instance dyes that excite at 490 nm but have a long Stokes shift to emit in the red or far-red.
+Also, there are a lot of options not listed here and a few other ways of generating contrast such as reflection and harmonics in multi-photon.

 If you have experience with these, please let us know!